tanmatt/QuoteOfTheDay/README.md

 - Sat Jul  6 07:00:06 2024 | If you try and take a cat apart to see how it works, the first thing you have on your hands is a non-working cat. - Douglas Adams
 - Sun Jul  7 07:00:07 2024 | True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us. - Socrates
 - Mon Jul  8 07:00:07 2024 | Courage is knowing what not to fear. - Plato
+- Tue Jul  9 07:00:07 2024 | The laws of nature are but the mathematical thoughts of God. - Euclid